-Albany, April 30.-Governor Hughes last night sent to the senate his veto of the so-called Frawley boxing bill, with a message giving his reasons.
-The bill passed both houses last year but Governor Higgins allowed it to die in the 30-day period without comment.
+Albany, April 30 .- Governor Hughes 'last night sent to the senate his veto of the so-called Frawley boxing bill. with a message giving his reasons.
+The bill passed both houses last year but Covernor Higgins allowed it to die in the 30-day period without comment cock died Sunday night at her home in Homer, aged 101 years and 10 months.
+She had been in remarkable good health until recently.
+She was born near Easthampton, Mass.